mcealie/mcealie.github.io/index.md

 This project is meant to help students and researchers across University of Rochester create their own hosted academic website for free with GitHub.

-## About this Site
+## About Me

+I study the effects of developmental ethanol exposure on cerebellar microglia and Purkinje cells.
-This project is a slight customization based off of some great work by [NC State University Libraries](https://www.lib.ncsu.edu/).
+  [NC State University Libraries](https://www.lib.ncsu.edu/).
   The original project, called [`jekyll academic`](https://ncsu-libraries.github.io/jekyll-academic-docs/) has its own [github repository](https://github.com/NCSU-Libraries/jekyll-academic)